jyhi/www/friends.md

 - [Pansy-Zhifei \[zh-Hans\]](https://panzhifei.xyz)

 This site is also included in [TUNA Blogroll](https://github.com/tuna/blogroll#lists), blogs in which are also full of great minds and are worth reading!

+The FOAF ontology (not available yet) of this site contains the above information as well.